tracy-git123/tracy-git123.github.io/essays/Transit_KPI.md

 Asking specific, measurable questions forces clearer answers and keeps decision-makers focused on riders’ real needs—not just system-wide averages.
 Residents deserve a system that works.
 Reliable public transit is not a luxury.
 It’s the backbone of a functioning city, especially for those who depend on it to get to work, school, healthcare, and community services.
 Riders like Maria shouldn’t have to gamble every morning on whether their bus will come on time.

-For change to happen, residents need a transit system that measures what truly matters: reliability, equity, affordability and convenience.
+For change to happen, residents need a transit system that **measures what truly matters**: reliability, equity, affordability and convenience.
 Understanding the gaps in OC Transpo’s reporting is a first step toward pushing for the system Ottawa residents deserve.